 Online payment is the simple and quickest way of payment.
 It saves your time and keeps your money secure.
 Using a reputable channel for online payment keeps your data safe and secure.
-You can make a payment any time of the day by using a debit or credit card.
+You can pay any time of the day using a debit or credit card.

 It is the easiest payment method, where you set the due dates and total amount of invoices in advance.
 It automatically pays your bills according to the set schedule and notifies you.
 You should regularly check your account to make sure you have enough money to pay your bills on the go.

 Banks offer the service of online bill payments, which is one of the easiest and quickest payment methods.

 Here we will share a few steps to set up an online bill payment:

 - Collect the payable invoices and their account numbers.